BACK TO INDEX

 The theory of monotone dynamical systems has been found very useful in the modeling of some gene, protein, and signaling networks.
 In monotone systems, every net feedback loop is positive.
 On the other hand, negative feedback loops are important features of many systems, since they are required for adaptation and precision.
 This paper shows that, provided that these negative loops act at a comparatively fast time scale, the main dynamical property of (strongly) monotone systems, convergence to steady states, is still valid.
 An application is worked out to a double-phosphorylation "futile cycle" motif which plays a central role in eukaryotic cell signaling The workis heavily based on Fenichel-Jones geometric singular perturbation theory.

-15. E.D.
+18. E.D.
 Sontag.
 Monotone and near-monotone systems.
 In I. Queinnec, S. Tarbouriech, G. Garcia, and S-I. Niculescu, editors, Biology and Control Theory: Current Challenges (Lecture Notes in Control and Information Sciences Volume 357), pages 79-122.
 Springer-Verlag, Berlin, 2007.
-Note: Conference version of ``Monotone and near-monotone biochemical networks,'' basically the same paper.Keyword(s): systems biology, biochemical networks, monotone systems, Ising spin models, nonlinear stability, dynamical systems, consistent graphs, gene networks.
+Note: Conference version of ``Monotone and near-monotone biochemical networks,'' basically the same paper.Keyword(s): systems biology, reaction networks, monotone systems, Ising spin models, nonlinear stability, dynamical systems, consistent graphs, gene networks.

 Abstract: